punit170/DSL-for-LogicGate-designers/README.md

 5. "No Field(s) exists!" - Trying to assign or evaluate a non-existing field of a class from its constructor or its method

-6. "Field assignment must be done within a class constructor or a member function!"- If a field is tried to be assigned outside of a class contructor or class method
+6. "Field assignment must be done within a class constructor or a member function!"- If a field is tried to be assigned outside of a class constructor or class method

-7. "Multiple inheritance not allowed!"- If a childclass which already extends a parentclass tries to extend another class
+7. "Multiple inheritance not allowed!"- If a childclass that already extends a parentclass tries to extend another class

 8. "Incompatible objects!"- If an object is tried to be substituted by another object which neither belongs to its same class or its parent class